Dolany (Olomouc District): Geography

 Dolany is located about 7 km northeast of Olomouc.
 It lies on the border between the Nízký Jeseník range and Upper Morava Valley.
 The highest point is the hill Jedová at 633 m above sea level.
+The stream Dolanský potok flows through the municipality.

 History

 The first written mention of Dolany is from 1235.
 In 1355 and 1368, the village, then divided into two parts, was sold to Beneš of Wildenberk and was joined to the Bouzov estate In 1379, Dolany was acquired by the newly established Carthusian monastery in Tržek.
 In 1386–1388, the Vallis Josaphat monastery was built in Dolany and the Carthusians moved there from Tržek.

 In 1425, during the Hussite Wars, the monastery was destroyed and the Carthusians moved to Olomouc.
 In 1619, properties of the Carthusians were confiscated and Dolany became a property of the Liechtenstein family.
 They owned it until the establishment of a sovereign municipality in 1850.

 Transport

-The I/46 road (heading from Olomouc to Opava and the Czech-Polish border) passes through the municipality.
+The I/46 road (heading from Olomouc to Opava and the Czech-Polish border) runs through the municipality.